City of Burbank

 Potential Local Rent Cap Study

-For the past 18 months, the Burbank City Council has been putting into place tenant protections that affect both tenants and landlords.
-Now, the City wants to hear from Burbank residents like you and get your thoughts on a potential local rent cap on rental units in Burbank.
+In September 2024, the City completed a comprehensive public outreach and community meeting series designed to hear from Burbank residents like you and get your thoughts on a potential local rent cap on rental units in Burbank.

-The City is hosting several in-person and virtual community meetings to better understand your priorities and thoughts on a potential local rent cap in Burbank.
+The City hosted several in-person and virtual community meetings to better understand your priorities and thoughts on a potential local rent cap in Burbank.

 • Existing protection under the California Tenant Protection Act (AB 1482)